If you're betting on the First Round Leader market for this event then check out our new combined FRL form/event stats here!

-As the golfing season edges towards its close, we head to China for the final World Golf Championship of 2017 ahead of the final three Rolex Series events that will bring the European Tour season to its conclusion.
-After a brief change in venue in 2012 when the event visited Mission Hills and Ian Poulter was victorious, we're back once again at the more familiar Sheshan track that's hosted the tournament every other year.
-Bear in mind then when using this week's event history stats that we're on the track that hosted the HSBC Champions event from 2005-2011, as well as 2013-16, in both its pre-WGC and current guise.
+As the golfing year edges towards its close, we head to China for the final World Golf Championship of 2018 ahead of the final three Rolex Series events that will bring the European Tour season to its conclusion.
+After a brief change in venue in 2012 when this event visited Mission Hills and Ian Poulter was victorious, we're back once again at the more familiar Sheshan track that's hosted the tournament every other year.
+Bear in mind then when using this week's event history stats that we're on the track that hosted the HSBC Champions event from 2005-2011, as well as 2013-17, in both its pre-WGC and current guise.

 Despite its addition to the PGA Tour schedule in 2013, this event is still very much the poor relation when it comes to WGCs.
-Barring injury and holidays, the other 3 WGC tournaments tend to have pretty much a full attendance from the world's top 50 players, however this event is different with 4 (Spieth, Thomas, McIlroy, Fowler) of the World's top 10 missing for starters.
-Nevertheless, this limited field still features a whole host of household names, plus the cream of the 2017 European Tour crop, so we should expect some excellent golf in what has proven over the years to be a pretty open and unpredictable event.
+Barring injury and holidays, the other 3 WGC tournaments tend to have pretty much a full attendance from the world's top 50 players, however this event is different with the likes of Thomas, DeChambeau, Fowler, Spieth, Woods and Watson from the World's top 15 missing for starters.
+Nevertheless, this limited field still features a whole host of household names, plus the cream of the 2018 European Tour crop, so we should expect some excellent golf in what has proven over the years to be a pretty open and unpredictable event.

-Over on the PGA Tour, Steve Bamford previews the Sanderson Farms Championship - you can read his thoughts on that event here.
+Steve Bamford has previewed the Sanderson Farms Championship that's also running this week - you can read his thoughts on that event here.

 Sheshan International GC, Shanghai, China.
 Designer: Neil Haworth, 2004; Par: 72; Length: 7,261 yards; Fairways: Paspalum/Rye; Rough: Paspalum/Rye with Bermuda overseed; Greens: A1/A4 Bentgrass; Stimp: 11-11.5ft.